Indus script: Decipherability

-Over the years, numerous decipherments have been proposed, but there is no established scholarly consensus.
+Over the years, numerous decipherments and functional interpretations of the corpus have been proposed, but there is no established scholarly consensus, including recent proposals to treat the signs as merchant marks used in trade administration.
 The few points on which there exists scholarly consensus are the right-to-left direction of the majority of the inscriptions, numerical nature of certain stroke-like signs, functional homogeneity of certain terminal signs, and some generally adopted techniques of segmenting the inscriptions into initial, medial, and terminal clusters.
 Over 100 (mutually exclusive) attempts at decipherment have been published since the 1920s, and the topic is popular among amateur researchers.

+In 2025, Tamil Nadu Chief Minister M. K. Stalin announced a $1 million (USD) prize for deciphering the Indus Valley Script, stating that "Archaeologists, Tamil computer software experts and computer experts across the world have been making efforts to decipher the script but it remains a mystery even after 100 years."